weblearn22/ERPscanr/docs/index.md

 ## Acknowledgements

-This project is similar to and inspired by [Brain-SCANR.](http://www.brainscanr.com)
+This project is similar to and inspired by [Brain-SCANR.](http://www.brainscanr.com) It is also inspired by [NeuroSynth](http://www.neurosynth.org), another meta-analytic tool for fMRI research.

-This project is built on the PudMed E-Utilities API, and open source tools, with thanks to Python developers and in particular those who work on nltk, BeautifulSoup.
-Also thanks to Github academic, where the codebase is hosted, and Github-Pages which is used to host this website.
+This project is built on the PudMed E-Utilities API, and open source tools, using Python and in particular using nltk and BeautifulSoup.
+The codebase is hosted on Github academic, and this website is hosted by Github-Pages.